Meet Daisy Torres, Community Outreach Assistant

 Residents who are interested in connecting with their neighbors are encouraged to sign up on Nextdoor.com or by downloading the Nextdoor app, which makes communicating about issues in your neighborhood convenient.

 The City's Neighborhood Outreach Coordinator can also connect you with resources.
 The coordinator acts as a liaison between the Neighborhood Association and the City of Iowa City government to address neighborhood concerns and interests by keeping neighbors informed of City issues and providing the resources to promote involvement.
-To contact the Coordinator, email email@example.com or call 319-356-5237.
+To contact the Neighborhood Outreach Coordinator, call 319-356-5237 or email email@example.com.